ghost-fvtt/foundry-factory/README.md

 ## Contributing

-Contributions vie pull requests are very welcome.
+Contributions via pull requests are very welcome.
 If you find any issues, please report them in the [issue tracker].

 ### Creating new presets